-- iv. description of physical test configuration supported with photos and/or diagrammes, providing details of a beacon and external components subjected to type approval testing; - c) Indication and description of any modifications made to the test beacons during type approval testing; - d) Statement of beacon model compliance with document C/S T.001, and indication of non-compliances observed or deviations from standard test procedures, which were allowed during type-approval testing, as per section G-2 of Annex G; - e) A summary of the beacon and antenna test results, with supporting test data, graphs and tables, as designated in Annexes A, B and F (if applicable). - f) Other technical information, technical data and test results, provided by the beacon manufacturer, which is referred to in the test report; - g) Photographs of beacon during radiation tests in all tested configurations (if applicable); - h) List of measurement equipment with indication of test and calibration due date and information about the actual test facility measurement accuracies for all test parameters; and - i) Details of non-standard test configurations, including technical drawings, photos and description.
+- iv. description of physical test configuration supported with photos and/or diagrammes, providing details of a beacon and external components subjected to type approval testing; - c) Indication and description of any modifications made to the test beacons during type approval testing; - d) Statement of beacon model compliance with document C/S T.001, and indication of non-compliances observed or deviations from standard test procedures, which were allowed during type-approval testing, as per section G-2 of Annex G; - e) A summary of the beacon and antenna test results, with supporting test data, graphs and tables, as designated in Annexes A, B and F (if applicable). - f) Other technical information, technical data and, test procedure and results as included in the test report provided by the beacon manufacturer, which shall be referenced in the overall type approval test report from the test facility; - g) Photographs of beacon during radiation tests in all tested configurations (if applicable); - h) List of measurement equipment with indication of test and calibration due date and information about the actual test facility measurement accuracies for all test parameters; and - i) Details of non-standard test configurations, including technical drawings, photos and description.